top of page

 I recently saw a billboard asking, “When was the last time you enjoyed a Whopper?”
 This statement takes as controlling logic that you have previously enjoyed a Whopper.
 If you accept the initial question as true, you must also accept the controlling logic that you have previously enjoyed a Whopper.
 Thus, this company is really communicating multiple things with a single statement.

 Returning to the statements on Time, if we take as true any of the aforementioned statements on Time, we must also accept certain controlling logic, which is not there to begin with.
-Thus, we may communicate something to others about Time, fulfilling one side of this technological coin, but we are not effectively connecting our statements to an underlying reality.
+Thus, we may communicate something to others about Time, fulfilling one side of this technological coin, but we are not effectively connecting our statements to a known underlying reality.

 My question to those who might assert something about Time is, “What would need to be true in order for your statement to also be true?”
 Primarily and most obvious is that you would have to actually know what Time is.
 Indeed, we still do not have the knowledge of Time fully articulated, so statements made about Time do not refer to an underlying conceptual reality.
 Rather they refer to an unknown variable.